exercism/v3/languages/csharp/exercises/concept/namespaces/.docs/introduction.md

-Namespaces are a way to avoid name clashes and are generally present in all but the most trivial code base.
+Namespaces are a way to group related code and to avoid name clashes and are generally present in all but the most trivial code base.

 The syntax is as follows: